 * Equal access to health care, education, culture, etc. The intent of equal access whether it is to health care or education sounds good.
 In practice, however, it is often the people who have money that have better access to better health care.
 For instance: A man in his 60’s wants to increase libido.
 Is the fatigue, low libido, insomnia, weight gain and other symptoms of menopause, andropause, adrenal fatigue and thyroid disorders just an inevitable part of getting older or will a health care practitioner and the man’s insurance company acknowledge a medical problem.
 Most insurance companies treat low libido in men as an aging issue.
 If the man wanted to follow some sort of aging management program whose proactive, preventative approach can modulate the aging process prior to the onset of degenerative aging by certain protocols, the insurance company will not pay for treatment.
 All expenses for libido supplements, and bio-identical hormone medications would have to be paid out-of-pocket.
 Wealthy people can afford to go this route, others can not.
 At this point access to age management medicine protocols is not equal for all.

 Likewise, people with money are the ones with the most bling particularly when it comes to diamond jewelry.
 Engagement rings and wedding bands that sport the most diamonds belong to the wealthy who can afford such things.
 However, for those with less deep pockets, it is still possible, nowadays, to sport as much bling as one can afford by substituting cubic zirconia synthetic gemstones for diamonds or other costly gemstones.
 Case in point: when I proposed to my girlfriend (now wife), I couldn’t afford an expensive diamond ring.
-Instead I opted to go online a find a jewelry store that offered sterling silver rings.
+Instead I opted to go online to find a store offering sterling silver rings.